For the last two weeks I’ve done some cute, simple Halloween crafts with my Preschoolers and Intellectual Disabilities rooms.

 Last, I pointed out the “stitches” on my Frankenstein’s face (the box prop) and asked students if they wanted me to draw one for them.
 Most said yes, so then I asked where they wanted it.
 We modeled prepositions of locations during this part.

 For older students, you could turn this into a describing or writing activity.
 Ex: “My monster has 2 big, blue eyes, a big, blue mouth, and stitches.”
-Didn’t they turn out adorable?!
+Aren’t they adorable?!
 Each is so different and cute.
 One student told the paraprofessional in the room, who was hanging these up as we finished, “But wait, I want to take her home!” 🙂

 What a fun easy craft just to finish up the day.
 Something they can take home and it did not cost a lot to make! thanks for the great ideas.